 The preposterous claim is that Tamil classical literature originated in early Christianity.
-The Tamil classical tradition consists of two great components: an ethical treatise called Tirukkural (abbreviated Kural, authored by the great sage Tiruvalluvar), and a sophisticated Vedanta philosophical system called Saiva Siddhanta, which traces its origins to the Vedas and was nurtured by many Tamil savants over the centuries.
+The Tamil classical tradition consists of two great components: an ethical treatise called Tirukkural authored by the great sage Tiruvalluvar, and a sophisticated Vedanta philosophical system called Shaiva Siddhanta, which traces its origins to the Vedas and was nurtured by many Tamil savants over the centuries.
 Dravidian Christianity appropriates both these foundational works, attributing them to Christian influence.
 To make this credible, the pre-Christian date for Kural has been replaced by more recent dates.

 The narrative used is that St. Thomas, the apostle, visited south India and taught Christianity to the great sage, Tiruvalluvar, who was inspired by Christianity, but did not capture St. Thomas’ message accurately.
 This is often portrayed in recently published paintings showing the sage sitting at the feet of St. Thomas, taking notes.
 Sanskrit is downgraded as a language created by St. Thomas to spread the Christian message to the uncivilized north Indian races.

-The Indian church has periodically announced archeological “discoveries” to back the visit of St. Thomas to south India, but none of them have been verified by professional archeologists.
-Even the famous Jesuit archeologist, Father Heras, dismissed the so-called discovery of Thomas’ tomb in Chennai.
+The Indian Church has periodically announced archeological “discoveries” to back the visit of St. Thomas to south India, but none of them have been verified by professional archeologists.
+Even the famous Jesuit archeologist, Father Heras, dismissed the so-called discovery of Thomas’s tomb in Chennai.

-Western churches send billions of dollars to Tamil Nadu, the epicenter of the project to harvest Indian souls.
-While the sheer scale of intellectual fraud and prejudice is breath-taking, the church’s political clout has enabled it to permeate university research, education, museums, politics and film.
-The state government is even supporting the production of an epic feature film on St. Thomas that will popularize this myth.
+Western Churches send billions of dollars to Tamil Nadu, the epicenter of the project to harvest Indian souls.
+While the sheer scale of intellectual fraud and prejudice is breath-taking, the Church’s political clout has enabled it to permeate university research, education, museums, politics and film.
+The state government is even supporting the production of an epic feature film on St. Thomas that will popularise this myth.

 I am confident that the breadth of resources presented during the conference will shed light on the impact of Christianity on medieval and classical India and its effects on the cultural and political climate of India….